 Its ‘keyword by intent’ box breaks down the type of keywords that a site ranks for into four categories: informational, navigational, commercial and transactional.
 These tell you what a user is trying to do when performing a search (find information, locate something, buy a product etc.).

-I’ll cover search intent in more depth shortly, but for now I’ll just say that it comes in very useful in SEO, and there’s nothing really comparable from SpyFu in its domain overview.
+I’ll cover search intent in more depth shortly, but for now I’ll just say that it comes in very useful in SEO, and there’s nothing really comparable available from SpyFu in its domain overview.

 And unlike Semrush, SpyFu doesn’t let you get a global overview of domain data — you have to do things on a per-country basis.
 This stops you from getting a more holistic view of a domain.